anastasiadoulab/machaon/README.md

 # Machaon

-This repository contains an implementation for the method presented in the paper <b>"Identifying
+This repository contains an implementation for the method presented in the  paper "Identifying and
-and profiling structural similarities between Spike of SARS-CoV-2 and other viral or host proteins
+profiling structural similarities between Spike of SARS-CoV-2 and other viral or host proteins with
-with Machaon".</b>
+Machaon".

 <u>Please consult this time-saving manual before you use Machaon</u>.
-It contains an in-depth
+It contains an in-depth explanation
-explanation about installing, setting up and using this method.
+about installing, setting up and using this method.

 ## System Requirements

+The target system for Machaon's development is Ubuntu 20.4.
+Machaon has limited functionality
+on Windows and MacOS.
+Some post-processing modules utilize TM-Align and DSSP which are not
+cross-platform implementations.
+DSSP data might also be used for setting the targets of constrained
+comparisons, which is Machaon's default behaviour.

 The recommended ways to use Machaon is either by working inside a Docker container or a Singularity
 container or by working in an Ubuntu 20.4 environment with Anaconda (see instructions in the 'Installation'